engity-com/bifroest/docs/reference/auditlog/index.md

 <<property("identityFile", "File Path", "../data-type.md#file-path", default="<os specific>")>>
 Where the dedicated audit signing key is stored.
 If the file does not exist and the local journal does not contain history, an Ed25519 key will be created automatically.

-If the key is missing while journal history exists, Bifröst will refuse to start instead of silently creating a new audit identity.
-An existing invalid key will not be replaced.
+If history exists, a missing or invalid key prevents startup.
+Existing keys must be regular, at most 1 MiB, owned by the Bifröst user, and neither symlinked nor hard-linked.
+Unix keys require mode `0400` or `0600`; Windows keys require a protected DACL limited to the owner, `SYSTEM`, and optionally `OWNER RIGHTS`.

 The default value is different, depending on the platform Bifröst runs on: